Premiere plastic surgery and concierge patient care that is personalized, modern, and sophisticated.

 Saggy breasts—ptosis in medical terminology—is caused by a combination of age, gravity, and pregnancy/breastfeeding.
 The result can be deflated breast tissue.
 Mild ptosis can be treated with a straightforward breast augmentation, but severe ptosis usually requires both breast augmentation and a breast lift, or mastopexy, to achieve the desired result.
 During your consultation, Dr. Maman can determine which approach meets your needs.

 I just had a baby.
 How long should I wait before my breast augmentation?
 Can I breastfeed with breast implants?

 We typically wait an average of six months after childbirth to perform plastic surgery.
-But because individual scenarios vary so widely, some patients wait only three months and some wait years.
+But because individual scenarios vary so widely, some patients wait only three months, while others wait up to a year.

-The central thing to remember is that any surgery requires in-depth discussion and planning across several appointments.
+It is important to remember that any surgery requires in-depth discussion and planning across several appointments.
 We recommend you come in for a consultation as soon as you are ready to gather information.
-This gives you time to prepare for your surgery without a long wait time.
+This will give you time to prepare for your surgery without a long wait time.